Hetaeria oblongifolia

-Hetaeria oblongifolia, commonly known as hairy jewel orchid, is a species of orchid that is native to Southeast Asia, New Guinea and Queensland.
+Hetaeria oblongifolia, commonly known as hairy jewel orchid, is a species of orchid that is native to Southeast Asia, New Guinea and Queensland, Australia.
 It has between four and eight egg-shaped, dark green leaves and up to forty five small, hairy green and white flowers with a deep pouch near the base of the labellum.

 Description

 Hetaeria oblongifolia is a tuberous, perennial herb with a loose rosette of between four and eight dark green, egg-shaped leaves, 50-80 mm long and 25-35 mm wide.
 Between fifteen and forty five non-resupinate, hairy green and white flowers, 4-4.5 mm long and 6-7 mm wide are borne on a hairy flowering stem 150-300 mm tall.
 The dorsal sepal is egg-shaped, about 3.5 mm long, 2.5 mm wide and forms a hood over the column.
 The lateral sepals are about 4 mm long, 2.2 mm wide and project forwards.
 The petals are about 4 mm long, 1.3 mm wide and turn inwards near their tip.
 The labellum is white with a yellow patch, about 3.5 mm long, 2.5 mm wide with inrolled edges and a deep pouch at its base.
 Flowering occurs from July to October.